SimVascular/simvascular.github.io-archive/source/documentation/python_interface/modules/_modeling_module.md

 Separate solid models are then unioned together to create a model representing a region of the vascular anatomy.

 Methods are provided for querying, creating, and modifying models.
-This includes Boolean operations, operations on model faces, local operations acting on user-defined regions globel operations acting on the entire model.
+This includes Boolean operations, operations on model faces, local operations acting on user-defined regions global operations acting on the entire model.

 Three 3D solid modeling software components (aka kernels) are supported
 <ol style="list-style-type:number;">